jpjubenot/ansible-post-install-my-fedora/README_EN.md

 - Gnome Software -> To install, update or remove your software through GUI tool
 - PackageKit -> Linked with Gnome-Software to let user know about updates

-<strong>myFedora.yml:</strong> It's the playbook which discribe the jobs to do and in which order.
+<strong>myFedora.yml:</strong> This is the playbook which discribe the jobs to execute and in which order.

-<strong>myvars.yml:</strong> describe some variables wich define versions softwares.
+<strong>myvars.yml:</strong> describe some variables wich define softwares versions.
 <strong>!!
 Be careful to modify this file before to execute the Playbook !!</strong>

 <strong>Needed:</strong>
-It is necessary to install ansible and libselinux-python3 packages.
+It is necessary to install ansible package.

-<code>sudo dnf install ansible libselinux-python</code>
+<code>sudo dnf install ansible</code>

-This prject is at start, well it's possible some things not very good.

-I recommand you to document about Ansible to understand the philosophy of this product.
+I recommand you to document yourself about Ansible to figure out the philosophy of this product.
-Like you understand this project will install some softwares and modify system files, well you to be root to execute it.
+Like you understand this project will install some softwares and modify your files system, well you need to be root to execute it.

-I suggest you to create a folder to download the complete script.
+I suggest to create a folder to download the complete script.

 <code>mkdir Depot-Git && cd Depot-Git</code>